-Article 106 of the Commercial Companies Law of 1974 requires that 10% of a company's net profit be transferred to a non-distributable legal reserve until the amount of legal reserve becomes equal to at least one-third of the company's issued share capital.
+In accordance with the Commercial Companies Law of 1974 (as amended), 10% of the Company's net profits after the deduction of taxes will be transferred to a non-distributable legal reserve each year until the amount of such legal reserve has reached a minimum one-third of the Company's issued share capital.
+This reserve is not available for distribution to shareholders as dividends.